• Facebook

 Difference between Indo-Chinese & Traditional Chinese Hot ‘n Sour Soup.

 The Indo-Chinese, aka Desi-style, hot and sour soup has a tomatoey and chili-based broth.
 It has a characteristic vibrant red color that sets it apart from all the other soups of the region.
 One of the popular street-style foods available in India and Pakistan.
 It is served with a special spiced vinegar that has green chilies cut in it!
-But don’t worry, you can totally control how much chili you want in your soup.
+But don’t worry, you can totally control how much heat you want in your soup.

 Ingredients and Substitutions